Qasr al-Azraq: Architecture

 The castle is constructed of the local black basalt and is a square structure with 80 metre long walls encircling a large central courtyard.
 In the middle of the courtyard is a small mosque that may date from Umayyad times.
 At each corner of the outer wall, there is an oblong tower.
 The main entrance is composed of a single massive hinged slab of granite, which leads to a vestibule where one can see carved into the pavement the remains of a Roman board game.

-Although very heavy — 1 ton for each of the leaves of the main gate, 3 tons for single the other — these stone doors can quite easily be moved, thanks to palm tree oil.
-The unusual choice of stone can be explained by the fact that there is no close source of wood, apart from palm tree wood, which is very soft and unsuitable for building.
+Although very heavy — 1 ton for each of the leaves of the main gate, 3 tons for single the other — these stone doors can be moved quite easily, thanks to the use of palm tree oil.
+The unusual choice of stone can be explained by the fact that there is no nearby source of wood, apart from palm tree wood, which is very soft and unsuitable for building.